FelixAnthony/simple-cqrs-pattern/README.md

 MapCQRSDependencies(services);
 ```

-## And then register your queries or commands in the same function:
+## And then register your queries or commands:
 ### (you can use another function or class as the list grows)

 ```C#